fsosa/fsosa.github.io/_posts/2014-07-18-land-title-survey.markdown

 ---
 title: Land Title Survey
 subtitle:
 layout: default
 modal-id: 1
 date: 20XX-XX-XX
-img: project-placeholder.jpg
+img: church.jpg
-thumbnail: project-placeholder-thumbnail.jpg
+thumbnail: church-thumbnail.jpg
 alt: Land Title Survey
 category: Boundary Survey
 description:
-  REVISE A boundary survey on an approximately three (3) acre church facility was undertaken by the Solar Surveying, LLC team by utilizing GPS/VRS and conventional techniques to quickly and precisely collect data for performing this Boundary and Topographic survey and deliver the
+  A boundary survey on an approximately three (3) acre church facility was undertaken by the Solar Surveying, LLC team by utilizing GPS/VRS and conventional techniques to quickly and precisely collect data for performing this Boundary and Topographic survey and deliver the